Local IT Firm Announces Relocation to Larger Office Space on Cochrane Dr

 L3R 9R5

 In true PACE style, the team has been committed to completing the relocation smoothly, with as little disruption to clients as possible.
-The relocation went seamlessly, with business at PACE only being shut down for {TIME PERIOD}, with operations back up and running by {TIME}.
-The larger space is a fresh new start for PACE Technical Services. and the team looks forward to how this new space will foster a renewed commitment to their client base.
+The move was successfully seamless with ZERO downtime to the client base.
+The larger space is a fresh new start for PACE Technical, and the team looks forward to watching this new space foster more growth and development of the superior client experience they deliver.

-PACE Technical Services is committed to providing reliable and custom-tailored IT service and support to all their clients.
-The PACE team works hard to foster prosperity among their entire client-base and is incredibly pleased to grow alongside their clients by continuing to modify and expand their resources, services and systems of support.
-The move to a larger location on Cochrane Dr. is a direct effort to better serve clients and marks an incredibly valued milestone for the entire PACE team.
+PACE Technical continues to be committed to providing reliable and custom-tailored IT services and support, working hard to ensure that their products and services are continuously evaluated, modified, and expanded to adapt to the demands of the relentlessly changing technical landscape the.
+The move to a larger location on Cochrane Dr. is a direct effort to better serve their clients and marks a significant achievement for the entire PACE team.

-"Our entire team looks forward to this new start," says PACE President, Michael Sugrue.
-"We were ready for an upgrade and the larger space will offer benefits to our team members and clients alike.
-We can't forward to continue providing and above-standard IT support experience to new and existing clients."
+"We are really looking forward to this new start," says PACE President, Michael Sugrue.
+"The face of business technology – and how we deliver it – has completely changed over the past decade, so PACE's environment has got to be agile enough to change and adapt in real time.
+This new location gives us the flexibility to expand our Cloud and Mobile Device Management services, and confront the growing need for cybersecurity head on.
+In short, this move will profoundly increase PACE's ability to deliver the superior client experience you have come to expect from us."

 Michael Sugrue is available for an immediate interview about this exciting milestone for PACE Technical Services.